 In addition, these new obligations will also require substantial attention from our senior management and could divert their attention away from the day-to-day management of our business.
 These cost increases and the diversion of management's attention could materially and adversely affect our business, financial condition and operating results.
-See also "Item 5.
-Operating and Financial Review and Prospects-A. Operating Results-Results of Operations-Material Weaknesses in Internal Controls and Remediation."
+See also "Management's Discussion and Analysis of Financial Condition and Results of Operations-Material Weaknesses in Internal Controls and Remediation."